 Ephpreciation is all about the big and little things that members of the Williams community do for one another every day.
 Here are some examples that may surprise you!

 It’s true: Williams has a healthy endowment.
-But a $1 donation to the Alumni Fund, Parents Fund, or Senior Class Gift has 20-times the impact as $1 to the endowment.
+But a $10 donation to the Alumni Fund, Parents Fund, or Senior Class Gift has 20 times the impact as $10 in the endowment.
 This is because donations to the Alumni Fund, Parents Fund, or Senior Class Gift are current and unrestricted dollars, and are immediately put to use by the college.
-The endowment is intended to ensure the long term success of the college, and only 4-5% of the total + earnings can be spent in any given year.
+The endowment is intended to ensure Williams’ long–term success, and only 5% of each dollar can be spent in any given year.